mamtapatil1111/House-Price/README.md

 This project is performed on the dataset from Kaggle.

 # Objective
-The job is to predict the sales price for each house.
-This is a supervised regression problem.
+The model should learn from this data and be able to predict the median housing price in any district, given all the other metrics.

 # Methods Used
 1. Data Analysis